Geometric Rescaling Algorithms for Submodular Function Minimization: Strongly polynomial algorithms

-In line~\ref{l:select-v}, Lemma~\ref{lem:extend-U} implies that every minimizer of $\lf$ that contains $v$, must also contain some element of $\Up{z}$.
-By definition, if a minimizer contains an element of $\Up{z}$, then it must contain $z$.
-It follows that every minimizer containing $v$ must also contain $z$, therefore the new arc $(v,z)$ is valid.
+For {\em\eqref{part:arc}}, Lemma~\ref{lem:extend-U} implies that for $v$ selected in line~\ref{l:select-v}, every minimizer of $\lf$ that contains $v$, must also contain some element of $\Up{z}$.
+Using {\em\eqref{part:ring-fam}}, and the definition of $\lf$, the minimizers of $f$ are also minimizers of $\lf$, and are contained in $\cal F$.
+Thus, if $S$ minimizes $f(S)$ and $S\cap \Up{z}\neq\emptyset$, then $z\in S$.
+It follows that every minimizer of $f$ containing $v$ must also contain $z$, therefore the new arc $(v,z)$ is valid.